 This Smart Graph shows an overview of air quality and environmental noise in the city of Amersfoort.

-Values are measured on five locations by Lichtmast Sensor Units (lsu), which are operated by Connected Worlds.
+Values were measured on five locations by Lichtmast Sensor Units (lsu), which are operated by Connected Worlds.

-The overview shows measurements taken in the last 24 hours.
+The overview shows measurements taken at the 20th of November 2019.

 This data is of a research project of the Netherlands National Institute for Public Health and the Environment into the deployment of new sensor.
 It is not part of any legal or official monitoring activities.